Billboard hacking: Legal response

 Depending on the circumstances, billboard hacking may be illegal.
 The FBI opened an investigation following the display of the obscene Goatse image on a billboard in Buckhead, Atlanta.
 In another instance, one man was sentenced to 18 months in prison for displaying pornography on a Moscow billboard.
 Non-electronic billboard hacks have rarely led to arrests.
 One study warned corporate clients that attempts to prosecute billboard hackers would likely cause more bad publicity than the original offence, and suggested the best response may be to "address any criticisms raised."

 Methods

 Control over the display of electronic billboards may be achieved by hacking.
 One possible way of doing this is by knowing the default password provided by the manufacturer as the customer may neglect to choose a new one.
+Another way of doing this is through SQL Injection.
 Manufacturers increasingly try to prevent billboard hacking by installing CCTV cameras or embedding anti-hacking features into the software and hardware of the billboard.

 With non-electronic billboards, the image may simply be pasted over with a new image, or, the original image modified using the technique of détournement.